nanvel/gold_ledger/docs/plan.md

 - [ ] color circles for status
 - [ ] show retailer and supplier in payments and products
 - [ ] improve recent on small screen
-- [ ] make entire activity a link to product or payment
 - [ ] cancel payment / product
 - [ ] due payments page
 - [ ] message bus